elastic/e2e-testing/e2e/README.md

 1. Navigate to Jenkins: https://beats-ci.elastic.co/job/e2e-tests/job/e2e-testing-mbp/
 1. Login as a user
-1. Select the base branch for the test code: 7.9.x, 7.10.x, 7.x or master.
+1. Select the base branch for the test code: master (for 8.0.0-SNAPSHOT), 7.x, or any other maintenance branch.
 1. In the left menu, click on `Buid with Parameters`.
 1. In the input parameters form, set the stack version (for Fleet or Metricbeat) using the specific variables for the test suite.
 1. (Optional) Set the product version (Fleet, Helm charts or Metricbeat) using the specific variables for the test suite if you want to consume a different artifact.